Student Loan Calculator

 How to Calculate a Student Loan Payment

-Student loans are a specific type of loan that individuals can use to finance their higher-level education.
+Student loans are a specific type of loan that individuals can use to finance their college education.
 These loans can be easier to qualify for than other types of loans, and the payments usually do not start until an individual has completed their education.

 Loan Payment Formula